sameerad2001/Digirex__Assignment/README.md

     ```bash
     npm i
     ```
-4. Start the server (localhost 4000)
+4. Run mongoDB locally (on a separate terminal)
+    ```bash
+    mongod
     ```
+5. Start the server (localhost 4000)
+    ```
     node app.js
     ```
-5. Open postman (view demo to check working) or proceed to step 6
+6. Open postman (view demo to check working) or proceed to step 6
-6. If postman is not accessible open a browser and visit : `http://localhost:4000/eventLog`
+7. If postman is not accessible open a browser and visit : `http://localhost:4000/eventLog`

     ```
     Other Routes: